irshad-here/React-Demo-Class-vs-Hooks/README.md

-This repository demonstrates two implementations of a click counter button using React:
+#This repository demonstrates two implementations of a click counter button using React:
 1. A class-based component approach.
 2. A functional component using React Hooks.

-The application renders two separate counters side by side, each showcasing a different React paradigm.
+The application renders two separate counters side by side, each showcasing a different React approach.

-Features
+**Features**
 A simple button that increments a counter on each click.
 Two implementations:
 1. Component Class: Traditional way of building React components.
 2. React Hooks: Modern, functional approach using useState.

-File Structure
+**File Structure**
 .
 ├── App.js       // Class-based counter implementation

 ├── App2.js      // Functional component counter implementation using Hooks

 ├── InfoText.js  // Text components describing the implementation type

-├── index.js     // Entry point rendering both counters into separate roots └── README.md    // Documentation
+├── index.js     // Entry point rendering both counters into separate roots

-Components Overview
+└── README.md    // Documentation

+**Components Overview**
 1. Class-Based Component (App.js)
     -Implements a counter using React.Component.
     -Manages state via this.state and updates it using this.setState.